The Difference between Cloud vs. On-Premise ERP

 What is a Cloud solution?

-A cloud-based solution is hosted on an external vendor’s servers and is accessed through a web browser.
+When deciding between cloud and on-premise ERP, consider that a cloud-based solution is hosted on an external vendor’s servers and is accessed through a web browser.
 Likewise, this means that the data is also stored on a vendor’s servers, not your own.
 This adds flexibility and scalability since you can add users, features, and storage on-demand, while reducing costs.
 Data can be accessed anywhere, which increases mobility for your organization, but does come with greater security considerations that should be addressed.
 However, reputable cloud vendors have strict standards to keep your data safe.
 Look for ISO Certification on physical security and ask your vendor about compliance with local and relevant international Data Protection legislations.
 Prospective buyers can seek a third-party audit for a vendor they are considering.

 Cloud software is usually priced under a monthly or annual subscription and has a lower cost of entry, due to the lack of hardware costs.
 It is a viable option for a small- to mid-size business that requires a lower barrier to entry and is looking for a lower-risk investment.
 Cloud ERPs provide all the functionality of an on-premise system but at a lower cost since maintenance, upgrades, service costs, backup, support and data center costs are borne by the cloud solution provider.
 As vendors and Managed Service Providers can handle the maintenance or support, there is not a need for a full IT team.

 Customizations with a cloud-based system are slightly more rigid.
-However, organizations with less specialized needs can get by just fine with a cloud system’s out of the box capabilities and many solutions come with a-la-carte options for additional fees.
+However, organizations with less specialized needs can get by just fine with a cloud system’s out-of-the-box capabilities and many solutions come with a-la-carte options for additional fees.
 While not all customizations are possible, the cloud infrastructure allows for bespoke API integrations between platforms.
 Many cloud solutions, including Acumatica and Sage Intacct, use an open API (REST), making it easier to work with.
 Fewer customizations mean faster deployment, so you can have your solution up and running in much less time.
 Open integrations let you operate a Best-in-Class system that can cover every facet of your business.

 One obstacle you may face is a slight cultural resistance to cloud computing, since it may take more training for staff and management.
 There are often misconceptions about the security or reliability of cloud services, so education is a great first step towards organizational change.
 However, upgrades are more readily available since your solution is continually upgraded by the provider, ensuring you have the latest, most advanced version of your ERP software.
 Your customizations, due to them being built on the infrastructure, update right along with the core product, meaning you have minimal maintenance.